 In the evening the main nightlife is found in Skiathos Town, with its cobbled back streets.
-There are several Greek Tavernas and bars to choose from in the Old Port area.
+There are many Greek tavernas and bars to choose from in the Old Port area.

 The interior of the island is dotted with old churches and monasteries and a visit to Skiathos wouldn't be complete without a trip to see the remains of the medieval town of Kastro.